Communication Sciences and Disorders Major

 Overall, the Communication Sciences and Disorders major provides students with knowledge and skills that enable them to do well in either graduate school or in the work place.
 Students will have an excellent liberal arts education with a strong basis of normal and disordered communication.
 Students acquire interpersonal, critical thinking, and problem-solving skills, as well as scientific reasoning, strong writing ability, and strong presentation skills.

-The Communication Sciences and Disorders Department’s Program Goals ensure that students will be able to demonstrate knowledge and skills of the science underlying human communication, including anatomy and physiology, speech science, phonetics, language science, and hearing science.
+The Speech-Language-Hearing Sciences Department’s Program Goals ensure that students will be able to demonstrate knowledge and skills of the science underlying human communication, including anatomy and physiology, speech science, phonetics, language science, and hearing science.
 Students will also be able to demonstrate knowledge of the etiology, characteristics, assessment, prevention, and intervention of communication disorders.
 In addition, students will demonstrate written language, oral language, and critical thinking skills pertaining to normal and disordered communication.

 Requirements for Major in Communication Sciences and Disorders